 Limits / Fines / Fees

 Most library materials are loaned for 3 weeks.
-Fines are charged only if materials are returned late.
-Failure to pay accrued fines may result in the borrower’s account being turned over to Unique National Collections, a materials recovery agency.
+Failure to return materials may result in the borrower’s account being turned over to Unique National Collections, a materials recovery agency.

-There is a loan limit of 10 books, 10 magazines, and 3 DVDs or videos at one time up to a maximum of 30 items on the patron’s record.
-A teacher using a Teachers Library Card may borrow a total of 50 items, with some restrictions, at any given time with librarian approval.
+There is a maximum of 30 items allowed on the patron’s record.
+A teacher using a Teacher's Library Card may borrow a total of 50 items, with some restrictions, at any given time with librarian approval.
 30 items may be charged at any given time to a Homebound borrower and 500 items to a Depository Loan borrower.
-Loan limit for print material is 30 items.
-DVDs and videos are limited to three and other non-print material is limited to 10.

-Different loan periods, fines, and fees, may apply to materials not listed below.
+Different loan periods and fees may apply to materials not listed below.
 Ask library staff for details.

 |Lost or Damaged Material||Fee (per item)|